Couturier suffers injury, exits in 1st period of Flyers vs. Islanders

 The 31-year-old center left with 7:39 minutes remaining in the opening frame.
 Couturier slammed awkwardly into the boards while playing the puck.

 He did not return for the start of the second period.
-There was no immediate word on his status.
+There was no word on his status after the game, a 4-3 overtime loss for the Flyers.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.

-Couturier was just promoted to the Flyers' first line heading into the matchup with the Islanders.
+Couturier was just promoted to the Flyers' first line heading into the matchup with New York.
 After Monday night, the Flyers have six games remaining.
-They entered the night holding the Eastern Conference's second wild-card spot.
+They're one point ahead of the Capitals for third place in the Metropolitan Division, but Washington has played three fewer games.

 Missing Couturier for any time would be a loss for the Flyers considering he's their captain and most experienced forward on the roster.